dgatf/Pio-Pin-Capture-Timer-for-RP2040/README.md

 - With Arduino.
 Add *capture_edge.pio.h, capture_edge.h and capture_edge.c* to your project
 - Set the number of pins to capture with CAPTURE_EDGE_PIN_COUNT in *capture_edge.pio* or in *capture_edge.pio.h* if using Arduino.
 Capture pins starts at *pin_base*.
 All available pins can be captured.
 - Define the capture handlers which receives the counter value and the edge type (fall or rise).
-- If needed, change the state machine irq with CAPTURE_EDGE_IRQ_NUM.
+- Change CAPTURE_EDGE_IRQ_NUM if conflicts with other state machines irqs.
 Valid values 0 to 3.
-Only change if conflicts with other state machines irqs.

 See [main.c](sdk/main.c) with code example to calculate *frecuency* and *duty*.
 Counter increments every 9 clock cycles.
 This value is defined in COUNTER_CYCLES.
 To obtain total clock divisor multiply:  COUNTER_CYCLES * *clk_div*.
 \